jbosstools/jbosstools-fuse/editor/plugins/org.fusesource.ide.projecttemplates/template-sources/medium/cxf-code-first/medium-fuse-cxf-code-first-spring/ReadMe.txt

-Camel Project for Apache CXF code-first using Blueprint (OSGi)
+Camel Project for Apache CXF code-first using Spring
 =========================================================================

 Note: This project does not currently work.
 It has some issues.
 It is based